triangle

 What do you mean “back to work”?
 WTF do you think we’ve been doing?

-By Kurt In Career Development On July 8, 2021
+By Kurt In Blog, Career Development, Everyday Career Advice On July 8, 2021

 So let me get this straight, you expect me to get back into my business casual (if I can fit), hop in my car and joyfully endure the hour plus each way commute that I’ve largely forgotten about, park myself in my cubicle in our noisy and distraction filled open office environment, and… be excited about it!
 For the same money?
 And you’re calling that “back to work?”